 International students without financial need may be eligible for merit-based institutional scholarships.

-Schoolcraft College does not offer on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when looking at the actual cost of various colleges.
+Schoolcraft College doesn't offer on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when looking at the actual cost of various colleges.

 Tuition and fees may vary depending on program, course level, location, and more.